-Other: Anything not covered under the previous three boxes Pending: The patent has been filed but not issued Issued: The patent has been issued by the agency Licensed: The patent has been licensed to an entity, whether earning royalties or not Royalties: Funds are coming in to you or your institution due to your

 Section 1.
 Identifying Info rmation 1.
-Given Name (First Name) Kresten Krarup 2.
-Surname (Last Name) Keller 3.
-Date 19-December-2014 4.
-Are you the corresponding author? ✓ Yes No Manuscript Title Granulomatose med polyangiit.
-En sjælden, men vigtig differentialdia Manuscript Identifying Number (if you -

-Did you or your institution at any time receive payment or services from a third party (government, commercial, private foundation, etc.) for any aspect of the submitted work (including but not limited to grants, data monitoring board, study design, manuscript preparation, statistical analysis, etc.)?
+Given Name (First Name) Jennifer Rosenkjær 2.
+Surname (Last Name) Eskol 3.
+Date 10-October-2019 4.
+Are you the corresponding author?
+Yes 🖌 No Corresponding Author's Name Ole Møller Hansen 5.
+Manuscript Title Characteristics and outcomes of paediatric poly-trauma patients admitted to a Danish trauma centre 6.
+Manuscript Identifying Number (if you ı know it) Section 2.
+The Work Under Consideration for Public cation Did you or your institution at any time receive payment or services from a third party (government, commercial, private foundation, etc.) for any aspect of the submitted work (including but not limited to grants, data monitoring board, study design, manuscript preparation, statistical analysis, etc.)?
 Are there any relevant conflicts of interest?
-Yes
+Yes V No Section 3.
+Relevant financial activities outside the submitted work.
 Place a check in the appropriate boxes in the table to indicate whether you have financial relationships (regardless of amount of compensation) with entities as described in the instructions.
 Use one line for each entity; add as many lines as you need by clicking the "Add +" box.
-You should report relationships that were present during the 36 months prior to publication.
+You should report relationships that were present during the 36 months prior to publication .
 Are there any relevant conflicts of interest?
-Yes 🗸 No
+Yes \checkmark No Section 4.
+Intellectual Prop perty Patents & Copyrig ghts

-Do you have any patents, whether planned, pending or issued, broadly relevant to the work? 🗌 Yes 🖌 No
+Do you have any patents, whether planned, pending or issued, broadly relevant to the work?
+Yes Ves